 Avalon Professor in the Humanities, Professor of Philosophy and Law

 Samuel Freeman works in social and political philosophy, ethics, and philosophy of law.
-He has written books on Justice and the Social Contract, and on the political philosophy of John Rawls.
-He edited the Cambridge Companion to Rawls (2002), as well as John Rawls's Lectures on the History of Political Philosophy (2007) and his Collected Papers (1999).
-He is currently working on a manuscript on liberalism and distributive justice.
+He has written books on Liberalism and Distributive Justice (Oxford 2018), Justice and the Social Contract (Oxford 2006), and on the political philosophy of John Rawls (Rawls, Routledge, 2007).
+He edited the Cambridge Companion to Rawls (2003), as well as John Rawls’s Lectures on the History of Political Philosophy (2007) and his Collected Papers (1999).
+He is currently working on a manuscript on liberalism and libertarianism.

 Articles and Book Chapters

 Constructivism, Facts, and Moral Justification, CONTEMPORARY DEBATES IN POLITICAL PHILOSOPHY, Thomas Christiano, ed.
 (Oxford, UK: Blackwell, 2009)